User Page

 Managing Users: 'Settings' Dialog

-There is a 'Settings' icon next to the name of the user(s) listed in the user register.
-Accessing this settings brings up a pop-up dialog which provides more detailed about a specific user’s access.
+There is a Settings icon next to each user listed in the register.
+Selecting this icon opens a dialog with more detailed information about that specific user’s access and configuration.

 'Settings' Icon